ShellRox/SteamAuthPy/README.md

 # requestSetup(steamId, Oauth, UDID, logging=True)

-Add Steam's mobile authenticator on your account
+Add Steam's mobile authenticator on your account.

 If logging argument is False, Response which contains important data (e.g shared_secret & identity_secret) will not be logged in `shared_secrets.json` file.
 Please change this argument only if you are 100% sure that you will save this data manually.

 # requestSecrets()